helidon-io/helidon/docs/mp/tracing.md

 ## Overview

 > [!WARNING]
 > This feature is marked as `@Deprecated` in Helidon.
-Please use the [Telemetry][telemetry] feature instead.
+Please use the [Telemetry](../mp/telemetry.md) feature instead.
 The OpenTracing Specification that MP OpenTracing is based on is no longer maintained.
 The MP OpenTracing specification is no longer required by MicroProfile.
-The specification is superseded by the [MicroProfile Telemetry specification][microprofile-telemetry-specification].
+The specification is superseded by the [MicroProfile Telemetry specification][microprofile-tel].

 Distributed tracing is a critical feature of micro-service based applications, since it traces workflow both within a service and across multiple services.
 This provides insight to sequence and timing data for specific blocks of work, which helps you identify performance and operational issues.
-Helidon MP includes support for distributed tracing through the [OpenTracing API][opentracing-api].
+Helidon MP includes support for distributed tracing through the [OpenTracing API](https://opentracing.io).
 Tracing is integrated with WebServer and Security.

 ## Maven Coordinates

-To enable MicroProfile Tracing, either add a dependency on the [helidon-microprofile bundle][helidon-microprofile-bundle] or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable MicroProfile Tracing, either add a dependency on the [helidon-microprofile bundle](introduction.md) or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>